 How can we understand public space in relation to nature?
 How can we envisage a sustainable future for Europe, based on a cultural understanding of our place in the world and our responsibility as part of a global ecosystem?

-In the first conversation with Australian scientist Tim Flannery, we discuss what natural history can teach us about Europe, and what prospects it opens up, including from the perspective of politics.
-In the second part of this episode, Polish artist Joanna Rajkowska, who is known for her public interventions, talks about her idea of public space as a habitat.
+In the third episode of the European Pavilion Podcast, we invite Australian scientist Tim Flannery to discuss what natural history can teach us about Europe, and what prospects it opens up, including from the perspective of politics

 Read the article The European environment: how it was, how it is, and how it could be by VoxEurop on episode 3 of the pavilion podcast.